 Peter Evans, a reconstructive scientist who works on this project, has said the following about this case: “The patient suffered trauma and had multiple injuries across his body, including some quite severe facial injuries.
 He underwent emergency surgery at the time and we are now at the stage where we can do a proper reconstruction of his face.”

-The team worked from a CT Scan to create a mirror image of the ‘bright’ side of the patient’s face.
+The surgeons worked from a CT Scan to create a mirror image of the ‘bright’ side of the patient’s face.
 With this information they were able to very accurately cut and position the bones and implants, which are being produced at a specialist 3D printing facility in Belgium.

 “We have done everything up the point of surgery,” adds Evans.
 “The concept of the operation has been virtually designed and we hope to do the work very soon.
 The patient’s facial symmetry will be restored so he should be back to normal as far as his facial looks are concerned.”